DPL: Depth-only Perceptive Humanoid Locomotion via Realistic Depth Synthesis and Cross-Attention Terrain Reconstruction: Method

 We synthesize depth images by tracing virtual rays from calibrated pinhole cameras into a dynamic 3D triangle mesh composed of a static terrain and articulated robot geometry.
 Each image is generated at a resolution of $600 \times 480$ across $B$ parallel environments.

 The terrain mesh, denoted $\mathcal{M}^\text{ter}$, is shared by all environments and may be either procedurally generated or loaded from an external mesh or heightfield.
-To ensure consistent alignment with the global coordinate frame used by downstream modules, the terrain vertices are translated by a fixed offset $\mathbf{o}^\text{ter} = [-b, -b, 0]^\top$, where $b$ denotes the border margin: Robot geometry is constructed by parsing its kinematic tree and aggregating all visual meshes at the rigid-body level.
+To ensure consistent alignment with the global coordinate frame used by downstream modules(specifically within the Isaac Gym~\cite{makoviychuk2021isaac} terrain generation protocol), the terrain vertices are translated by a fixed offset $\mathbf{o}^\text{ter} = [-b, -b, 0]^\top$, where $b$ denotes the border margin:

+Robot geometry is constructed by parsing its kinematic tree and aggregating all visual meshes at the rigid-body level.
 For each visual element, the local mesh transform is composed with the accumulated joint transforms to express all vertices in their corresponding body frames.
 This yields a canonical mesh template,